-Finite state automata with arbitrary predicates over labels, called predicate-augmented finite state recognizers, or symbolic finite automata (SFAs) in the current paper, were first studied in the context of natural language processing [37].
-While the work [37] views symbolic automata as a "fairly trivial" extension, the fundamental algorithmic questions are far from trivial.
+Finite state automata with arbitrary predicates over labels, called $predicate-augmented\ finite\ state\ recognizers,$ or symbolic finite automata (SFAs) in the current paper, were first studied in the context of natural language processing [38].
+While the work [38] views symbolic automata as a "fairly trivial" extension, the fundamental algorithmic questions are far from trivial.
 For example, it is shown in [24] that symbolic complementation by a combinatorial optimization problem called minterm generation leads to significant speedups compared to state-of-the-art automata algorithm implementations.
-The work in [37] introduces a different symbolic extension to finite state transducers called predicate-augmented finite state transducers.
+The work in [38] introduces a different symbolic extension to finite state transducers called predicate-augmented finite state transducers.
 This extension is not expressive enough for describing SFTs.
 Besides identities, it is not possible to establish functional dependencies from input to output that are needed for example to encode transformations such as HtmlEncode.

-SFTs are used in the BEK project [23] and use the SMT solver Z3 [15] for solving label constraints that arise during composition and equivalence checking algorithms, as well as for witness search by model generation using auxiliary SFT axioms.
+We use the SMT solver Z3 [15] for solving label constraints that arise during composition and equivalence checking algorithms, as well as for witness search by model generation using auxiliary SFT axioms.

 Finite state transducers have been used for dynamic and static analysis to validate sanitization functions in web applications in [3], by an over-approximation of the strings accepted by the sanitizer using static analysis of existing PHP code.
-Other security analysis of PHP code, e.g., SQL injection attacks, use string analyzers to obtain overapproximations (in form of context free grammars) of the HTML output by a server [34, 48].
-Yu et al. show how multiple automata can be composed to model looping code [50].
+Other security analysis of PHP code, e.g., SQL injection attacks, use string analyzers to obtain over-approximations (in form of context free grammars) of the HTML output by a server [35, 49].
+Yu et al. show how multiple automata can be composed to model looping code [51].

 Our work is complementary to previous efforts in using SMT solvers to solve problems related to list transformations.
-HAMPI [29] and Kaluza [41] extend the STP solver to handle equations over strings and equations with multiple variables.
+The tools HAMPI [30] and Kaluza [42] extend the STP solver to handle equations over strings and equations with multiple variables.
 The work in [25] shows how to solve subset constraints on regular languages.
-In contrast, we show how to combine any of these solvers with SFTs whose edges can take symbolic values in the theories understood by the solver.
+In contrast, we show how to combine any of these solvers with SFTs whose edges can take symbolic values in the theories understood by the solver

-Top-down tree transducers [20] provide another extension of finite state transducers: a finite state transducer is a topdown tree transducer over a monadic ranked alphabet.
-Similar to finite state transducers, decidability of equivalence of top-down tree transducers is known for the single-valued case [17, 19], including a specialized method for the deterministic case [10], and also for the finite-valued case [44].
-Several non-symbolic extensions of top-down tree transducers have been studied, e.g., [20, 33, 18, 32, 30, 38].
-Symbolic top-down tree transducers are studied in [45] where partial equivalence is shown to be decidable for the linear singlevalued case.
+Top-down tree transducers [21] provide another extension of finite state transducers: a finite state transducer is a top-down tree transducer over a monadic ranked alphabet.
+Similar to finite state transducers, decidability of equivalence of top-down tree transducers is known for the single-valued case [18, 20], including a specialized method for the deterministic case [10], and also for the finite-valued case [45].
+Several non-symbolic extensions of top-down tree transducers have been studied, e.g., [19, 21, 31, 33, 34, 39].
+Symbolic top-down tree transducers are studied in [46] where partial equivalence is shown to be decidable for the linear single-valued case.

-6. CONCLUSION
+6. Conclusion